 Known for their wisdom and strength. as well as being a symbol of good fortune, our Elephants should be placed near a door or window, facing inward, to ensure they then bring luck into your home or office.

-Elephant Parade is a social enterprise and runs the world's largest art exhibition of decorated elephant statues to raise awareness and funds for elephant conservation as, without our help, experts predict the endangered Asian Elephant could become extinct within the next 30 years.
-Be part of it and help save the elephants by supporting Elephant Parade.
+Elephant Parade is a social enterprise running the worlds largest art exhibition of decorated elephant statues donating 20% of all profits to raise awareness and funds for elephant conservation as, without help, experts predict the Elephant could become extinct within 30 years.

 No posts found